zanesterling/rts/LOG.md

 # Development log

+## 2024-02-18
+Today I want to swap out the rendering of units to use sprites from the sprite sheet.

+---

+Did it!
+Boom!
+There's definitely some cleanup to be done though.
+The interface is a little grody.

 ## 2024-02-17
 Wrote the code to slice up a sprite sheet and blit just one sprite to the screen.
 Woo!